GabriAsto/samsara-release/README.md

 ## Data
-The minimal data used to build the figures are provided within the repository in the `./data/` subfolder.
+The minimal data used to build the figures in the test cases of the paper above are provided within the repository in the `./data/` subfolder.
 We further provide Jupyter Notebooks to reproduce the figures.

 ## Contents